rlogiacco/PlotPlus/README.md

 [travis]: https://travis-ci.org/rlogiacco/PlotPlus
 [travis-status]: https://travis-ci.org/rlogiacco/PlotPlus.svg?branch=master

+This work is largerly based on the [SimPlot Arduino library](https://github.com/jantje/ArduinoLibraries/tree/master/simplot) authored by my friend [jantje](https://github.com/jantje) who is also the author of [Sloeber](http://sloeber.io), the best IDE for Arduino out there!

 Once upon a time there was SimPlot, a plotting tool working side by side with a plotting library available for many platforms, including Arduino.

 That library, while still available for use, has become quite difficult to retrieve and it's not listed by the Arduino Library Manager, which makes it even more hidden than before.